cortex-lab/phy/docs/clustering.md

 Move candidates between the two views with `Control`-right-click or drag-and-drop.
 Drag within Merge View to reorder candidates.
-The first blue reference cannot be moved or removed, and transfers or reordering do not change cluster colors or redraw the scientific views unnecessarily.
+The first blue reference cannot be moved or removed, and the selection order shown by scientific views is always the Merge View order followed by the Similarity View selection order.
+Transfers and reordering can therefore update cluster colors and redraw order-dependent views.
 Press `Backspace` to clear only the Similarity View selection when the merge should contain only the staged rows.

 Press `G` to commit the staged clusters plus the selected Similarity candidates.
-Press `C` again, use **Cancel Merge Mode**, or close Merge View to cancel and restore the exact state from before entry.
+Press `V` again, use **Cancel Merge Mode**, or close Merge View to cancel and restore the exact state from before entry.
 Undoing a committed Merge-mode merge restores the complete workspace as it appeared just before `G`; Redo reapplies the merge and returns to the normal workflow.